murphygroup/CellSegmentationEvaluator/README.md

 ## Changes from v1.4 to v1.5

-Rename seg_eval_pkg.py to CellSegmentationEvaluator.py and reconcile differences with the 3D cell segmentation evaluation code in 3DCellComposer.
+Reconcile differences with the 3D cell segmentation evaluation code in 3DCellComposer.
+Convert seg_eval_pkg.py to a PyPI package named CellSegmentationEvaluator and import that package for use in SimpleCSE.
 Add new function CSE3D as an alternative to "single_method_eval_3D" so that inputs can be nd-arrays rather than AICSImage structures.

 ## Contact